google/grr-doc/fleetspeak/sandbox.md

 You will need to a fairly recent version of [Docker Compose](https://docs.docker.com/compose/).

 ### Install Git
-The Fleetspeak project repository is managed using [Git](https://git-scm.com/).
+The GRR Doc repository is managed using [Git](https://git-scm.com/).

 You can [find instructions for installing Git on various operating systems here](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).